 Built on the trackbed of part of the Belfast and County Down Railway, which ran to Newcastle, the old line was closed and abandoned nearly 60 years ago, the volunteer enthusiasts have laid nearly three miles of track to create Ireland’s only full-sized heritage railway.

-Trains run during the summer months with other special events at St. Patrick's Day, Easter, May Day, Halloween & Christmas.
+Trains run on weekends during the summer months with other special events at St. Patrick's Day, Easter, May Day, Halloween & Christmas.

 NB.
 This map is based on the postcode and so may not reflect the exact location.

 Prices:Fares are £5.50 for adults and £4.50 for children, while those under three go free.

 Fares for special events such as Hallowe'en, Christmas and Easter may vary.

 Opening times:St. Patrick's Day